BulletStormXT/BulletStormXT/README.md

 🔭 I’m currently working on a little JavaScript Project
 🌱 I’m currently studying at DCI (Digital Career Institute)
 👯 I’m looking to collaborate at an big project
-💬 Ask me about Erfurt
+💬 Ask me about my hobbies
 ✨ Creating bugs since 2020, WebSites since 2002
 📚 I'm currently learning to be a Full Stack Web Developer
 🎯 Goals: working for a great Company